UroLift Treatment for the enlarged prostate (BPH)

 - You would like to preserve the full sexual function, including ejaculation (fertility is not guaranteed)

-- You are in a busy job and your work schedule dictates recovery as quick as possible, however with the higher chance of requiring further surgery
+- You are in a busy job and your work schedule dictates recovery as quick as possible, however with a higher chance of requiring further surgery

 - You would prefer not to stay in the hospital overnight